220pmc/portfolio/README.md

 Welcome to my 2nd repository!
 I am Pok, a student from the University of Auckland who is learning `R`, `Markdown` and `SQL` language now.

-After finishing the first half of my 2nd year school study, I would like to create this repository to conclude what I have learnt in the last semster.
+After finishing the first half of my 2nd year school study, I would like to create this repository to conclude what I have learnt in the last semester.

 In this repository, you can find the all the assignments from the course **Stats 220** in which I accuired skills in `R`, `Markdown` and `SQL` language.